mtumilowicz/java13-spring-crud-http-methods-workshop/README.md

     server or an intervening intermediary
 * TRACE
     * requests a remote, application-level loop-back of the request message
+    * OWASP says you should disable HTTP TRACE because it can be used for Cross Site Tracing
+        * Modern browsers now prevent TRACE requests being made via JavaScript
+    * vulnerability example
+        * TRACE verb is handled by the webserver
+        * your request may pass through something else on the way to the webserver
+            * for example: Web Application Firewall (WAF)
+                * filters requests to detect and kill attacks before they get to the webserver
+        * if that something else adds headers, then your TRACE response will include those headers
+            * you’ll gain a little information you didn’t already have
+        * you can try to tell the WAF that your request is actually the WAF’s request, and should be ignored
+            * The X-Forwarded-For header is one of the headers added by some WAFs, and it is sometimes used by the WAF itself to decide if it should filter that request or not

 ### http methods characteristics
 |HTTP method   |Safe   |Idempotent   |Cacheable   |